withvibe/usevibe/PROJECT_ASSISTANT_GUIDE.md

 ### Combine Commands
 ```
-Developer: @projects sync all, then show me tasks, and create a plan
+Developer: @usevibe sync all, then show me tasks, and create a plan
 Assistant: *Performs all three operations in sequence*
 ```

 ### Specific Timeframes
 ```
-Developer: @projects what changed this week?
+Developer: @usevibe what changed this week?
-Developer: @projects show recent updates
+Developer: @usevibe show recent updates
 ```

 ### Focus Areas
 ```
-Developer: @projects what bugs need fixing?
+Developer: @usevibe what bugs need fixing?
-Developer: @projects any urgent tasks?
+Developer: @usevibe any urgent tasks?
-Developer: @projects what features are in progress?
+Developer: @usevibe what features are in progress?
 ```

 ## 📝 Task Format Examples